A Remarkable Application of Zassenhaus Formula to Strongly Correlated Electron Systems: Application to a Unitary Coupled Cluster method

-Two possible implementations of these elementary, unitary operators in terms of quantum circuits are proposed in Fig. \ref{abstract-circuits}, and their transpiled versions on an IBM Heron quantum computer are compared in Fig. \ref{real-circuits}.
+As shown by Arrazola et al.~\cite{Arrazola2022}, Givens rotations form a universal set of quantum circuits for quantum chemistry.
+However, the question arises whether to use controlled or uncontrolled Givens excitation gates.
+Two possible implementations of the parametrized unitary operators of Eq.(\ref{zassenhaus-2pairs-ext}) in terms of quantum circuits are proposed in Fig. \ref{abstract-circuits}, for the elementary case $N=2$, with and without a controlled single-excitation gate.
+Their transpiled versions on an IBM Heron quantum computer are compared in Fig. \ref{real-circuits}.
 Although the use of a conditional two-qubit Givens gate involves only an abstract three-qubit gate, it induces algebraic dependencies among the parameters and the transpilation results in a deeper circuit than the one obtained by using a four-qubit Givens gate.
 Note that we do not use the usual spin-orbital encoding into qubits, instead each qubit encodes the occupation of an elementary electron pair.
 Our encoding generalizes that of Refs.~\cite{Khamoshi20,Elfving21} to include open-shell pairs and will be described in a forthcoming publication.\\

-As we shall see in the next section, the structure of the ansatz in the general case is a simple generalization of the $N=2$ case.
+As we shall see in the next section, the structure of the ansatz in the general case is a simple generalization of the $N=2$ case, so the elementary circuits of Fig.\ref{abstract-circuits} can be used as building blocks for the preparation of a general ansatz.